Marslalala/Data-Visualization/README.md

 # Data-Visualization
-This repository is for projects of data visualization
+This repository is for projects of data visualization.
+Tools including: Excel, Tableau and Python